 - Visibility The waters of southern Mozambique have visibility ranging from 5-30 metres, with an average of 12-15 metres.
 Offshore reefs usually have better visibility than inshore reefs as waves are less frequent.
 Poor visibility can be the result of bad weather and big waves stirring up the bottom, or can be caused by the upwelling of cold nutrient rich water from the Mozambique Channel.
 This upwelling water usually causes a chain of events, starting with a bloom in Phytoplankton, tiny plants trapping solar energy by photosynthesis.
 This tends to turn the water greener.
 This plant life then supports a bloom in zooplankton, small animals and jellyfish, which then turns the water a slightly milky blue colour as they grow and eat the phytoplankton.
 Mantas and whale sharks complete the cycle by eating the zooplankton.
 So, without some days of poorer visibility, Mozambique would not have the charismatic megafauna that makes it such a fantastic place to dive.

 - Best time of year to come It’s difficult to recommend a ‘best time’ in Zavora as all times of year have positive attributes.
 Mid-December to mid-January and Easter are the peak tourist times due to South African school holidays.
 All other months are quieter.
-November to March have warmer water and usually better visibility with mating manta ray events, but with December to March being cyclone season, some dives are aborted due to rough conditions or bad visibility, although this is seldom the case.
+November to March have warmer water and usually better visibility, but with December to March being cyclone season, some dives are aborted due to rough conditions or bad visibility, although this is seldom the case.
 The temperature on land can get up to 40 degrees C in January and February, while it can get as low as 15-20 degrees C in June-August.
 June to October is colder and the visibility is lower but the mantas love the green, plankton filled water.